Freedom of information

 How to make an FOI request

-You can submit your request by post, email or you can attend a departmental office but your request must:
+You can submit your request by post, email or at one of our offices.
+Your request must:

 - be in writing